-With the Autumn budget set for next month, with that comes potential new legislations and changes that may affect UK businesses.
+With the Autumn budget rumoured to be pushed back until 2022, with that comes potential new legislations and changes that may affect UK businesses.
 2022 brings forth some new UK laws that your business may need to prepare for.

 National Security Merger Control – January 2o22

 From 4th January 2o22, the National Security and Investment Act 2021 (NS&I Act) will require businesses seeking to buy certain UK companies to notify their intentions to do so, allowing the UK government to review other deals even after they have completed, on national security grounds.
 If you’re planning to expand your business next year, be aware of this new law.

 Corporation Tax charge and rates from 1 April 2022